What we do

 We place the highest emphasis on integrity in our interactions, our investments and our business dealings.

-Born and raised in Cambodia, Chansoleak Ouch graduated with her Bachelor of Art and Associate Degree for Banking.
-Chansoleak Ouch has over 10 years of successive and leadership experience in Administration & Operations for local and international company.
+Born and raised in Cambodia, Chansoleak Ouch graduated with her Bachelor of Arts and Associate Degree in Banking.
+Chansoleak has over 17 years of successive leadership experience in Administration & Operations for local and international companies.

 President of the Board Pro Fair Trade AG, Switzerland